 - Backup data

 The most costly aspect of a data breach is the result of downtime.
 Backing up data can reduce the cost of breaches significantly, especially with ransomware attacks.
-Ransomware attacks occur when a hacker enters an organization’s network and steal or encrypts data, demanding a sum of money for the return of data.
+Ransomware attacks occur when a hacker enters an organization’s network and steals or encrypts data, demanding a sum of money for the return of data.
 Healthcare organizations without data backup often pay ransom as not having access to patient data can be a matter of life or death.

 - Utilize experts